-Certification Bodies (CBs) may become accredited to certify either with the GSTC Criteria or utilize a standard they own IF that standard gains and maintains the "GSTC Recognized" status for its compliance to the GSTC Criteria.
+Certification Bodies (CBs) may become accredited to certify either with the GSTC Criteria or utilize a standard they own IF that standard gains and maintains the "GSTC-Recognized" status for its compliance to the GSTC Criteria.

-- GSTC Recognized: GSTC recognizes the equivalence of a Certification Body's standard against the GSTC Criteria (Hotels/Accommodations, Tour Operators or Destinations).
-See the GSTC Recognized Manual. - GSTC Accredited: Accreditation of a Certification Body that either uses a GSTC Recognized Standard OR certifies directly against GSTC Criteria.
+GSTC Recognition Program GSTC recognizes the equivalence of a Certification Body's standard against the GSTC Criteria (Hotel/Accommodation, Tour Operator or Destination).
+See the GSTC-Recognized Manual.
+Please refer to the GSTC Recognized-Manual for further details.
+"GSTC-Recognized Manual" GSTC Accreditation Program Accreditation of a Certification Body that either uses a GSTC-Recognized Standards OR certifies directly against GSTC Criteria.
 The third-party accreditation is managed by a GSTC Endorsed Accreditation Body.

 Not all certification schemes cover all aspects of sustainability: economic, social, cultural and environmental.
 For example, a number are solely covering environmental matters and may grant the use of an eco-label.
-These schemes would only be eligible to become accredited after they revise their standard to comply with the GSTC Criteria and gain "GSTC Recognized" status for their standard.
+These schemes would only be eligible to become accredited after they revise their standard to comply with the GSTC Criteria and gain "GSTC-Recognized" status for their standard.

-The diagram below provides a graphical depiction of the option for gaining accreditation to either certify directly to the GSTC Criteria or to a GSTC Recognized Standard, which is to say a standard that is equivalent to the GSTC Criteria.
-The Certification Body may request the scope of their accreditation to include certification to both the GSTC Criteria plus one or more GSTC Recognized Standards.
+The diagram below provides a graphical depiction of the option for gaining accreditation to either certify directly to the GSTC Criteria or to a GSTC-Recognized Standard which is to say a standard that is equivalent to the GSTC Criteria.
+The Certification Body may request the scope of their accreditation to include certification to both the GSTC Criteria plus one or more GSTC-Recognized Standards.

-Additionally, "certification schemes" that commit to subcontracting the certification/audit process to GSTC Accredited Certification Bodies shall enter into licensing agreements with GSTC to formally engage in GSTC market access activities.
+Additionally, "certification schemes" that commit to subcontracting the certification/audit process to GSTC-Accredited CBs shall enter into GSTC Licensing Agreement to formally engage in GSTC market access activities.